Voyz/ibeam/CERTIFICATES_GUIDE.md

 1. Finally, Keytool will ask you for the key password.
 You may simply hit return to use the same password as specified in the `-storepass` flag in Step 1.
 DO NOT provide a different password than YOUR_CERTIFICATE_PASSWORD specified above.

-1. You should now have the `cacert.jsk` file generated in your current directory.
+1. You should now have the `cacert.jks` file generated in your current directory.